DOI-USGS/ISIS3/FY19-Roadmap.md

     - [x] Build ipynb documentation
     :muscles: QGIS plugin deploy on 3 major OSes
   * AutoCNet
-    - :runner: Add capability to tie to ground
+    - [x] Add capability to tie to ground
-    - :runner: Refactor to deprecate server
+    - [x] Refactor to deprecate server
-    - :runner: Improve ipynb documentation for use cases
+    - [x] Improve ipynb documentation for use cases
     - :muscle: Identify how to stream new images into a project
   * Plio
-    - :muscle: Solidify deploy train via conda-forge
+    - [x] Solidify deploy train via conda-forge

 ## Dependent Software
   * Universal Planetary Coordinates (UPC) database